HopStudios/Listifier/ee3/system/user/addons/listifier/README.md

 #### Parameters

-- `separator=","` If not set, the default separator is a carriage return "\n"
+- `separator=","` If not set, the default separator is a newline "\n"

 ## Changelog